-It is intended that the work on the submission of the application would be undertaken through existing staff resources in Governance, with support from Community Engagement (particularly Communications, Marketing and Tourism) and Regeneration and Policy, to provide the information required for the application.
-This would inevitably mean diverting staff resources from other tasks, and would be subject to other priorities within those Services.
+Should the Committee decide to make a competition entry, it is intended that the work on the application would be undertaken through existing staff resources in Democratic Services, with support from Economic Growth and Regeneration (particularly Communications, Marketing and Tourism) to provide the information required for the application.
+This would inevitably mean diverting staff resources from other tasks and would be subject to other priorities within those Services.

-Information Services:
+Information Services: None

-None

-Property:
+Property: None

-Open Spaces:
+Open Spaces: None

-None

 SECTION 151 OFFICER'S COMMENTS

-Members are advised to consider the need for increased financial commitment attached to submitting a bid, in the context of Council priorities, financial prospects and value for money.

-MONITORING OFFICER'S COMMENTS

-The report has been prepared by the Monitoring Officer
+Members are advised to consider the need for increased financial commitment attached to submitting a bid, in the context of Council priorities, financial prospects and value for money MONITORING OFFICER'S COMMENTS The Monitoring Officer has been consulted and has no comments to add.
+BACKGROUND PAPERS Letter from Lord True CBE, Minister of State - 8 June 2021 Entry Guidelines Contact Officer: Debbie Chambers Telephone: 01524 582057 Email: dchambers@lancaster.gov.uk Ref: N/A